-“In my opinion it was not the border of the Romans but a controlling line to see who went in or out of the empire.
-They wanted to rule the world, so why should they have border?
+“In my opinion, it was not the border of the Romans but a controlling line to see who went in or out of the empire.
+They wanted to rule the world, so why should they have borders?
 It was only a technical line to control the traffic,” suggested Dr Bender as we stood in a reconstructed watchtower looking out over the countryside, like two auxiliaries performing frontier guard duty 18 centuries ago.

 “It was a barrier but it has entrances.
-It looks like a border, nothing more,” he added, suggesting that the long-held viewpoint of the Limes as a border was a concept formed in the 19th century, an age of Nationalism.
+It looks like a border, nothing more,” he added, suggesting that the long-held view of the Limes as a border was a concept formed in the 19th century, an age of Nationalism.

 The Kaiser’s interest in history

-During that era, Germany’s Kaiser Wilhelm II, developed a fascination for Roman history.
+During that era, Germany’s Kaiser Wilhelm II developed a fascination for Roman history.
 In 1897 he announced that the restoration of the fort at Saalburg would be an imperial priority.
 State funding was supplemented by private donations.
 The reconstruction was led by Louis Jacobi over the next ten years.
 The focus, though, was on rebuilding the fort’s stone buildings.
 That meant traces of excavated timber were largely overlooked: barracks, stables and equipment rooms were not initially rebuilt.

 Julius Caesar and gladiators

-A man recites Cicero in Latin and, inside of the great hall, musicians play instruments based on archaeological finds.
+A man recites Cicero in Latin and, inside the great hall, musicians play instruments based on archaeological finds.
 “Et tu, Brute?” asks Julius Caesar with his dying breath, eliciting applause from those of us watching a group of actors performing the stabbing scene from Shakespeare’s play about the Roman emperor who was murdered on the Ides of March in 44BC.

 Impressed, I watch as a gladiator brandishing a trident takes on a fearsome-looking, sword-wielding bearded barbarian.
-Between performances I mooch around the historic site, looking inside the likes of the principia, the garrison’s headquarters, viewing a reconstruction of a triclinium, an arched dining room decorated with frescoes.
+Between performances I mooch around the historic site, looking inside the likes of the principia, the garrison’s headquarters, and viewing a reconstruction of a triclinium, an arched dining room decorated with frescoes.

 Roman fortress at Saalburg

 Despite the reconstructions of more than a century ago, the site still has a handful of ruins, including a multi-room bathhouse.
 A low rail surrounds the stone outline of the bathhouse, in which soldiers would have cleansed themselves.
-They would have washed in the steam room before heading into a lukewarm room then taking a dip in a cold bath.
+They would have washed in the steam room before heading into a lukewarm room and then taking a dip in a cold bath.
 There’s also a building in which the outline of an underfloor heating system is immediately apparent.